Updated on October 9, 2025

 Rules of no contact

-The rules of no contact apply to all broken-hearted dumpees who want to get over their exes, get their exes back or to those who want both.
+The rules of no contact apply to all broken-hearted dumpees who want to get over their exes, get their exes back, or both.

 The rules of no contact apply to those who: